Rubayet19/personal-api-dashboard/memory.md

 - Converted authentication to use modal dialogs instead of separate pages
 - Added "Continue with Google" placeholder button in the auth modal
 - Streamlined user experience by keeping users on the landing page during authentication
+- Fixed test failures in authentication and rate limit functionality
+- Improved test coverage to 84% across the backend codebase
+- Created a comprehensive end-to-end test validating the complete user workflow
+- Addressed inconsistencies in API name casing in rate limit tests
+- Fixed parameter handling in Redis client functions

 ## Completed Tasks